-The Visa Office has informed American Immigration Lawyers Association that the following documents will be required to establish eligibility for E-3 visa issuance:
+The Dept. of State has informed American Immigration Lawyers Association that the following documents will be required to establish eligibility for E-3 visa issuance:

-a.an original or photocopy of a certified ETA 9035 Labor Condition Application form bearing a Department of Labor (DOL) certification date later than September 2, 2005 (MUST use the mail-in ETA 9035);
+a.an original or photocopy of a certified ETA 9035 Labor Condition Application form bearing a Department of Labor (DOL) certification date later than September 2, 2005;

 b.evidence of academic or other qualifying credentials to establish the applicant’s eligibility for E-3 visa issuance, such as a certified copy of a U.S. baccalaureate or higher degree, a certified copy of a foreign equivalent degree, with any necessary translation and evidence of equivalency; or evidence that the applicant possesses education and experience that is equivalent to a U.S. degree;